noda/selfhost-service-skeleton/README.md

 5. Copy the example config file `config.yaml.example` to `config.yaml`.
 We need to add "user:password" combinations to this file;
     1. Open the file in a text editor.
-    2. Open a terminal window and active the virtual environment from you project directory.
+    2. Open a terminal window and activate the virtual environment from your project directory.
     3. Start the Python interpreter and execute the following.

         ```python